 The test in the one optional subject is held at the end of the second semester.
 A grade is awarded and transferred to the degree certificate.

 Statistics: a 3-hour written test.

 All aids allowed cf section 10.
-Compulsory attendance as a prerequisite for this exam

 Compulsory activities are associated with this exam.
 Please see the academy's specific requirements.